Career / Career Progression

 Follow us

-When studying for the CCNA, CCNP, or CCIE, choosing the right network simulator or emulator can be a tough decision.
-(Yes, despite the title, we'll cover both.)
-And there's no best way to go about making your selection.
+When studying for certifications like the CCNA, CCNP, or one of the CCIEs, choosing the right network simulator or emulator can be a tough decision.
+(Yes, despite the title, we'll cover both here.)
+And there's no best way to make your selection.
 Realistically, it's not feasible to test each program individually.
 After all, you've got an exam coming up.
-So, you'll probably rely on recommendations — and everyone has an opinion.
+So, you'll probably rely on recommendations—and everyone has an opinion.

 Similarly, there are camps staked out on the simulator side, too.
 That doesn't make the decision any easier.

 Objectively, each piece of software has its own set of advantages and disadvantages.
-That's exactly what we're going to look at.
-Let's take a step back and look at the software itself — and drop the horse race.
+That's exactly what we're going to examine.
+Let's take a step back and examine the software itself—and drop the horse race.

 Our analysis focuses on two simulators and three emulators: